tweaselORG/docs.tweasel.org/content/en/_index.md

 ## parse-tunes/parse-play

 [parse-tunes](https://github.com/tweaselORG/parse-tunes) and [parse-play](https://github.com/baltpeter/parse-play) are two libraries to parse data from the Apple App Store and the Google Play Store, respectively.
 You can use it to get the app ranking charts or access the privacy information app developers provided to the store.

+## Open request database

+We regularly run large-scale traffic analyses on mobile apps.
+We are using this data for example to maintain the tracking endpoint adapters of TrackHAR.
+We want our conclusion there to be replicable by others.
+In addition, we want to enable as many people as possible to do their own research into trackers.

+As such, we are publishing our datasets as open data at [data.tweasel.org](https://data.tweasel.org) for other researchers, activists, journalists, and anyone else who is interested in understanding the inner workings of trackers.
+The data is published as a Datasette instance, which allows you to interactively explore the full data online, including running arbitrary SQL queries against it.